 The Julia HLS toolflow takes a subset of the Julia source code and transforms it into synthesisable HDL that can be tested in simulation.
-The flow is contained inside two Julia packages, SSATools.jl and DynamicScheduling.jl, that convert the Julia code into a Control Data-Flow Graph (CDFG) made from elastic components detailed in the Dynamatics tool [7] which then generates VHDL for synthesis with Vivado HLS, as shown in Figure 1.
+The flow is contained inside two Julia packages, SSATools.jl and DynamicScheduling.jl, that convert the Julia code into a Control Data-Flow Graph (CDFG) that is then passed to the Dynamatics tool [6] to convert into VHDL for synthesis with Vivado HLS, as shown in Figure 1.